Local Order Average-Atom Interatomic Potentials: Results

 \subsubsection{AA and LOAA Predictions for Ground State Energy}

-As seen from the TS analysis, multiple realizations of large and computationally expensive MC simulations are necessary to obtain reliable statistical estimates for the ground state properties.
-As explained in \sect{sec:loaa}, the AA and LOAA methods directly predict statistical averages with smaller supercells and without the need for repeated simulations.
-The AA approach assumes a random alloy neglecting the effect of LO, and LOAA includes LO effects via the partial RDFs of the ground state.
+As seen from the convergence analysis (Section~I~A in the SM), multiple realizations of large and computationally expensive MC simulations are necessary to obtain reliable statistical estimates for ground state properties like the cohesive energy (average energy per atom).
+In contrast, the AA and LOAA methods directly predict statistical averages with smaller supercells and without the need for repeated simulations.\footnote{For LOAA a calculation of the partial RDFs is necessary, so no benefit is obtained unless multiple properties are computed.}

 The AA potential form is given in \eqns{eq:E_AA} and \eqnx{eq:Veff}.
-For the the special case of a LJ pair potential where the $\sigma$ parameter for all interactions are the same, the effective AA potential energy has the simple form
+For the the special case of an LJ pair potential where the $\sigma$ parameter for all interactions are the same, the effective AA potential energy has the simple form

 where $\varphi(r)$ is defined in \eqn{eq:Vxy:const:sig} and

 This can be used with the standard LJ implementation in LAMMPS.